 Another important self-care tip from Skye was to have set times for work and relaxing, so “your brain doesn’t feel like it’s jumping all over the place“.

-Matt, on the other hand, likes to “play guitar” and “put my phone down” as his way to protect his mental wellbeing.
+Matt, on the other hand, likes to “play guitar” and “put my phone down” as his way of protecting his mental wellbeing.
 The best thing Matt does for his mental health is to put his phone on airplane mode and put the phone down, that’s because when you’re checking your social media numbers and scrolling and seeing everybody’s life, it “can get in your head in this weird way“.
 Which, became worse during the pandemic due to having too much time to scroll through his phone, “and I was like, man, this stuff is so stupid.
 It’s not healthy unless it’s bettering me.
 I don’t know why I’m looking at it, but yet I still was“.

 So now Matt only picks up his phone when he wants to, not when he gets a notification.
 This means that Matt only answers messages when he wants to, so it could be a couple of days before he sends a reply.
 Matt also reflected on how he “lived at one point without a cell phone and I enjoyed it the more I think about it and how I lived.
 And, and when I wanted to hang out with a friend, I didn’t just text, I actually went and hung out with a friend and I spent real physical time with that person, and that doesn’t happen as much anymore“.